Phoneyboi/dataModelTeamcenter/01 Starting the Data Model Journey.md

 3) **Diffusion of Responsibility**

      Make sure you get **sign-offs** from the responsible parties for decisions made on data models.
+More specifically, sign-offs should be required when documenting a specific process, LOV's, attributes, etc. This ensures accountability and leaves a trail of "Who did this?" and "Why did they decide to make this change?".

+   *Takeaway: Assign responsibility to the people who define specific components of the data model.
+Perform a regular follow up with the responsible individuals to ensure timely execution.*